nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User chooses to make a recipes.
+1. User chooses to make a recipe.
 2. User provides the recipe to be made.
 3. FRMS makes the recipe.
 4. FRMS displays a confirmation message.